How Long To Smoke A Brisket?

 Brisket in Camp Chef SG24.
 Just starting the cook.

 If your brisket reaches that 200°F internal temp too quickly, it can dry the meat out or ruin the exterior of the brisket.
+You want a crispy, peppery bark, not one that closely resembles charcoal.
+That’s the risk you run if you cook your brisket too quickly at too high of a temperature.
 If you want to achieve that tender, juicy sliced brisket that is one of the most beloved cuts of barbecue anywhere, you’re going to need to be patient and set aside a lot of time.
 Read our article on “what is brisket” to better understand this challenging meat.

 Different Smokers